 So, for example, while Brad Jones is reviewing the Sleepaway Camp series, Scream Factory is making it more accessible by releasing restored versions of the films filled with extra features on Blu-ray.
 I would say that to some degree at least, the Sleepaway Camp franchise was already known, but the combination of a popular online video series covering the series and it being more accessible (and easier to watch thanks to the video clean-up), Sleepaway Camp became a much larger cult hit than it had ever been before.

 Full-blown video series are not required for a film to find popularity online.
 Take, for example, Brian W. Collins, who for years ran a site called Horror Movie a Day.
 As you might have surmised, Collins watched and reviewed a horror movie every day.
 During that time, he watched a Canadian tax shelter, Exorcist rip-off film called Cathy's Curse.
 We've talked about Cathy's Curse before, but it's worth mentioning again.
 Previous to HMaD, the film had been relatively unheard of.
-It started to find interest thanks to Collins, but it's only know beginning to have a shot at true cult status now that Severin Films has found the original film materials and given Cathy's Curse a full restoration.
+It started to find interest thanks to Collins, but it's only now beginning to have a shot at true cult status now that Severin Films has found the original film materials and given Cathy's Curse a full restoration.

-In the present day (and at least the short-term future) these are the ways that classic films are remaining, regaining and even establishing cult status.
+In the present day (and at least the short-term future), these are the ways that classic films are remaining, regaining and even establishing cult status.
 But that leaves off a very important part of the equation.

 YOU ARE TEARING MEME APART, LISA

-I asked another video content producer, Allison Pregler (who created the series Movie Nights) what she thinks are some more recent films that have obtained cult status.
+I asked another video content producer, Allison Pregler (who created the series Movie Nights), what she thinks are some more recent films that have obtained cult status.
 Her first two responses were The Room and Birdemic.

 If you are unfamiliar, those two movies are incredibly bad.
 They are perhaps two of the best modern examples of the "so bad it's good" type of filmmaking.
-But, Allison is absolutely correct.
+But Allison is absolutely correct.
 Both films have seen such popularity that, in addition to multiple online critics finding success off mocking them, some of the writers and performers from Mystery Science Theater 3000 have used their Rifftrax brand to equal success.

 This isn't somehow dangerous to filmmaking or to cult film, but it's interesting to look at the difference in what types of movies have become the most successful cult films in recent years.